 - Volcanic Eruption

 Take note that there are additional packages that you can tack on to your renters insurance policy to protect against additional dangers, like earthquakes.
-At Lemonade, we offer Earthquake Insurance through our partners, Palomer, for just a few extra bucks a month.
+At Lemonade, we offer Earthquake Insurance through our partners, Palomar, for just a few extra bucks a month.
 This add-on extends coverage for your stuff for any physical damage by an earthquake event.

 Lemonade renters insurance in California

 Truth is, getting renters insurance can be confusing, time-confusing, and flat out boring.
 But with Lemonade, it doesn’t need to be.
 You can get a policy from start-to-finish in just 90 seconds, all thanks to artificial intelligence.
-Just head to the Lemonade app, answer a few questions, and AI Maya will crunch some numbers and give you a quote instantly.
+Just head to the Lemonade app, answer a few questions, and AI Maya will crunch some numbers and give you a renters insurance quote instantly.
 Zero paperwork or phone calls required.

 If you ever need to adjust your coverage because your landlord asked you to, or realized your stuff is worth way more than you thought, you can do it on the app instantly using Lemonade’s Live Policy feature.